-We are an RICS regulated UK based company, with building surveyors who can provide a variety of property surveys and RICS UK Home Buyers’ Reports to estate and letting agents, landlords, property managers and housing associations for commercial, domestic and public buildings.
+We are an RICS regulated UK based company, with RICS building surveyors who can provide a variety of property surveys and RICS UK Home Buyers’ Reports.
+Our clients include estate and letting agents, landlords, property managers and housing associations for commercial, domestic and public buildings.
 Our strong and loyal client base benefit from our unbeatable turnaround times and competitive prices.

 An RICS Home Buyers Survey is a comprehensive check on the condition of the property you wish to purchase.
 The survey will provide you with peace of mind in your potential investment.
 Carried out by our RICS Surveyors, each level of survey will assess a variety of areas with a full RICS report produced at the end.